-University of Texas at Arlington Secondary Lesson Plan and Self-Reflection form

-UTA Candidate Cooperating Teacher
+University of Texas at Arlington Secondary Lesson Plan and Self-Reflection form UTA Candidate Cooperating Teacher Grade Date of Lesson

-School Grade

-Subject Date of Lesson

-Approximate length of lesson

-1. Lesson Overview: (150-200 words)

-2. Goals and Objectives
+- 1. Lesson Overview: (150-200 words) - 2.
+Goals and Objectives - a.

-- a.
 TEKS: Write out the specific TEKS - b.
 English Language Proficiency Standards (ELPS): Write out the specific standards - c.
-National Standards: Write out the specific standards - d.
-Learning Objective(s) (Must be behavioral/ measurable and linked to the learning standards) - e.
+National Standards (if applicable): Write out the specific standards - d.
+Learning Objective(s) (Must be measurable and linked to learning standards) - e.
 Language Objective(s) (Tied to the ELPS) - f.
 Materials Needed: Bulleted List - g.
-Technology Needed: Bulleted List with Rationale statement - h.
-New Vocabulary

-3. Assessment/Evaluation (Should directly connect to learning objectives and standards)
+Technology Needed: Bulleted list with rationale statement - h.
+New Vocabulary - 3.
+Assessment/Evaluation (Should directly connect to learning objectives and standards) - a.

-- a.
 Independent practice description - b.
 List formative and/or summative assessment(s) for the lesson plan - c.
 This should be a description of the assessment(s) and the expectations of students' performance for the assessment(s). - 4.
 Vocabulary Preview the new vocabulary the students will encounter in the lesson. - 5.
 Procedures-The development of topic and practice of knowledge and skills - a.
-Introduction of the Topic (Estimated Time:): Anticipatory Set (Focus/Hook/Bell Ringer/pre-Assessment)
+Introduction of the Topic (Estimated Time:): Anticipatory Set (Focus/Hook/Bell Ringer/pre-assessment)

-b.
+- b.
 Development of the Topic

-i.
+- i.
 Include the following for each part of the lesson:

 - Description and specific procedures.

 - Guided Questions & Answers

 - Identify specific AVID or other instructional strategies

 - Teaching: Input (Estimated Time:)

 - Teaching: Modeling (Estimated Time:)

 - Guided Practice (Estimated Time:)

-- o Assessment/Evaluation Procedures (Estimated Time:)
+- Assessment/Evaluation Procedures (Estimated Time:)

-- $\circ\,$ Checking for Understanding (For each part of the procedures listed above)
+- Checking for Understanding (For each part of the procedures listed above)

 - c.
 Lesson Closure (Estimated Time:)